xanthous-tech/elastic-stack-docker-compose/README.md

 The configuration for Elasticsearch is quite complex, but the default settings can serve most of the needs if the data size is not too large.
 When the scale gets bigger, I will provide more info and reference as we go.
 For now I will just give a sample configuration and reference manual [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html).

+### Important Note for Configuring Elasticsearch in Production

+There is a gotcha where in production systems, `vm.max_map_count` needs to set to 262144 in order to be able to start Elasticsearch Instance, since by default it is doing a memory bootstrap check, and requires to increase the limits for mmap counts.
+See more [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html) and [here (under `Running ES from the command line -> Production mode` section)](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)

 ## Kibana
 Kibana is a log viewer web interface written in node.js.
 It provides UI to query Elasticsearch and gives powerful charting and dashboarding features for users to view the logs in different ways.